Skip to content

 Queue size

-Passive checks are placed into a queue and the request/response is handled as soon as possible.
-Some requests on hosts don't resolve quickly due to many reasons, such as it may be a complicated query to answer or the host may be experiencing other resource issues such as high CPU, low memory, low network bandwidth or even be switched off or just in the process of restarting.
+Checks are placed into a queue and the request/response is handled as soon as possible.
+Some requests on hosts don't resolve quickly due to many reasons, such as the host may be switched off, or may be experiencing other resource issues such as high CPU, low memory, low network bandwidth or just in the process of restarting.
 And so then there may be a backlog of unanswered requests waiting to be resolved.

 In the course we can see that one of the hosts has many unresolved requests in the queue.
 This can be caused by changing templates often or other adjustments to configurations that you may make to a host.
-In this example, my issue is caused by many passive checks not being quickly handled by my windows host behind the Proxy.
-I can fix this queue issue by reconfiguring it to use the active version of the Windows template.
-This particular fix won't always be the same for you.
-I could have also reduced the number of items it was trying to retrieve in order to make the template less demanding on my host.
+In this example, my issue is caused by many checks not being resolved due to my hosts being switched off at times.

 To see a list of items in the queue, and which host they relate to, visit the page Administration ⇾ Queue ⇾ Queue details.